Librarika/manual/docs/getting-started.md

 	![Librarika login form](img/member-request-form.png)

-* Clink on the `Submit` button, your request will be submitted and you will receive a confirmation message on the screen regarding your submission.
+* Click on the `Submit` button, your request will be submitted and you will receive a confirmation message on the screen regarding your submission.
 * Once submitted, depending on the library prolicy, a library offical will review your request and assign you a library Member No for future access.
 * If accepted, you can then log into that specific library and access member only area.